GavinStirling/card-game/README.md

 * Polymorphism
 * Interfaces and Abstract Classes

-The project was broken up into stages and the project is completed up to Stage 4 (not including Stage 4).
+The project was broken up into stages and the project is completed up to Stage 4A.

 ## Stage 1
 Using classes, ArrayLists and methods, create a deck of Cards.
 You should use the following classes: